nautilusgames/demo/README.md

 # Demo

 This project demonstrates how to integrate with Nautilusgames, providing a clear and concise example for developers.
 It is designed for software developers and technical teams who are looking to understand and implement integration with Nautilusgames in their own applications.
-The integration is based on the guidelines and documentation available at [Nautilusgames Documentation](https://docs.nautilusgames.com/).
+The integration is based on the guidelines and documentation available at [Nautilus Games Documentation](https://docs.nautilusgames.com/).

 ## Run Locally